 The percentage allocation to each broad-asset class may vary as much as plus or minus 10% of target.
 The Fund's asset allocation will be reviewed for compliance by the Committee after the end of each fiscal quarter.
 If, after a fiscal quarter end where any particular broad asset class is either above it's maximum limit, or below it's minimum limit, and the Committee has not taken any corrective action within sixty (60) days, a member of the Board of Regents Executive Committee will be consulted by the University's Vice President for Administration and Finance in the event that no response was made by the Committee Chair.
-After such consultation, the Vice President for Administration and Finance may direct the RIA to take action to rebalance within policy compliance (after first sending notification of pending action to the Committee), and they are held harmless for doing so.
+After such consultation, the Vice President for Administration and Finance within policy compliance (after first sending notification of pending action to the Committee), and they are held harmless for doing so.